 Tim McDermott joined the Philadelphia Union as Chief Business Officer on Jan.
 27, 2016.
-He oversees all of the club’s business operations, including working closely with their USL team, Bethlehem Steel FC who played their inaugural game in 2016, as well as the Philadelphia Union Academy.
+He oversees all of the club’s business operations, including its USL team, Bethlehem Steel FC, which played its inaugural game in 2016, as well as the Philadelphia Union Academy.

 McDermott also served as the Chief Marketing Officer at the Eagles.
 During his time, they were recognized by Forbes as the Fastest Growing Brand in Sports.
-McDermott helped launch the Eagles Tackling Breast Cancer Campaign in 2004, which has since grown into a league-wide initiative.
-McDermott also built a content strategy which generated the team’s highest-ever cumulative TV ratings and transitioned philadelphiaeagles.com into its own scalable network.
+McDermott helped launch the Eagles Tackling Breast Cancer Campaign in 2004.
 During his tenure, Eagles Television Network was nominated for 28 Emmy Awards.

 From 2006-09, McDermott led the Washington Capitals’ marketing and communications efforts.
 In his final season with the team, they sold out all 41 home games for the first time in franchise history.
 McDermott’s time in Washington was marked with record increases in attendance, television ratings, merchandise sales and web traffic.

-In addition to his experience in professional sports, McDermott also spent several years with Comcast in New Media Development incubating new business ventures, such as multi-room DVR, voice activated remote control, and home controls, utilizing advanced technologies.
+In addition to his experience in professional sports, McDermott also spent several years with Comcast in New Media Development incubating new business ventures utilizing advanced technologies.
 Earlier in his career, he served as Assistant Director of Sales and Marketing for the San Diego Chargers, and began his career in Corporate Sponsorships with the Jacksonville Jaguars.